lguertle/MSSQL_project/README.md

+## 🗂 Dataset Presentation

+The **WideWorldsImporter** dataset includes:

+- Customers and suppliers

+- Sales orders and invoices

+- Stock and product information

+- Employees and purchasing details

+This rich dataset provides a realistic environment to explore **business intelligence and reporting**.

+---

-\## 🏪 Sales Analysis
+## 🏪 Sales Analysis

 The analysis focuses on:

-\- Total sales per region and customer category
+- Total sales per region and customer category

-\- Monthly and yearly revenue trends
+- Monthly and yearly revenue trends

-\- Best-selling products and suppliers
+- Best-selling products and suppliers

-\- Employee sales performance
+- Employee sales performance